emertechie/docs-demo/README.md

 # Demonstration Site

-This is a WIP documentation demo site.
+This is a WIP documentation demo site which can be viewed here: https://emertechie.github.io/docs-demo/.

 It uses:

 - [Docusaurus](https://docusaurus.io/)
 - [Vale](https://vale.sh/)